Traynor Amplifiers: History

 In 1970, Traynor introduced the new Traynor logo (in the shape of a parallelogram) that was less prone to having the initial 'T' and final 'r' break off to become "rayno".
 In 1976, Peter Traynor left Yorkville Sound, suffering from a bad back.
 The Traynor brand would be slowly phased out over the next 17 years until its reintroduction in 2000.

-In 2011, Traynor products are manufactured in Pickering, Ontario.
+As of 2011, Traynor products are manufactured in Pickering, Ontario.